Evidence levels

 How the site will improve over time

-The long-term plan is to add more first-hand notes, original photos, runtime checks, line-loading observations, and product comparisons.
+The long-term plan is to replace thin proof with stronger proof: more first-hand notes, original photos, runtime checks, line-loading observations, and product comparisons.
 When a guide is updated, the recommendation should become more useful, not just newer-looking.